A Lesson to Learn: Tencent Music Entertainment Group (TME)

 Sponsored

-The average price from analysts is $24.01, which is -$6.54 below the current price.
-TME currently public float of 589.18M and currently shorts hold a 12.56% ratio of that float.
-Today, the average trading volume of TME was 13.32M shares.
+The average price from analysts is $30.38, which is $9.43 above the current price.
+TME currently public float of 589.18M and currently shorts hold a 12.69% ratio of that float.
+Today, the average trading volume of TME was 15.55M shares.

 TME’s Market Performance

-TME stocks went up by 14.84% for the week, with a monthly jump of 13.47% and a quarterly performance of 70.42%, while its annual performance rate touched 209.15%.
-The volatility ratio for the week stands at 5.83% while the volatility levels for the past 30 days are set at 5.90% for Tencent Music Entertainment Group.
-The simple moving average for the period of the last 20 days is 14.24% for TME stocks with a simple moving average of 67.84% for the last 200 days.
+TME stocks went down by -33.93% for the week, with a monthly drop of -22.78% and a quarterly performance of 6.74%, while its annual performance rate touched 101.40%.
+The volatility ratio for the week stands at 20.82% while the volatility levels for the past 30 days are set at 9.00% for Tencent Music Entertainment Group.
+The simple moving average for the period of the last 20 days is -25.48% for TME stocks with a simple moving average of 8.67% for the last 200 days.

 Analysts’ Opinion of TME

-Oppenheimer, on the other hand, stated in their research note that they expect to see TME reach a price target of $28, previously predicting the price at $20.
-The rating they have provided for TME stocks is “Outperform” according to the report published on January 19th, 2021.
+China Renaissance, on the other hand, stated in their research note that they expect to see TME reach a price target of $29, previously predicting the price at $18.
+The rating they have provided for TME stocks is “Hold” according to the report published on March 23rd, 2021.

-Needham gave a rating of “Buy” to TME, setting the target price at $21 in the report published on December 23rd of the previous year.

-After a stumble in the market that brought TME to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 4.86% of gains for the given period.
+After a stumble in the market that brought TME to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -37.67% of loss for the given period.

-Volatility was left at 5.90%, however, over the last 30 days, the volatility rate increased by 5.83%, as shares surge +13.34% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +45.20% upper at present.
+Volatility was left at 9.00%, however, over the last 30 days, the volatility rate increased by 20.82%, as shares sank -21.85% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.96% lower at present.

-During the last 5 trading sessions, TME rose by +14.84%, which changed the moving average for the period of 200-days by +135.81% in comparison to the 20-day moving average, which settled at $26.81.
-In addition, Tencent Music Entertainment Group saw 58.11% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TME fell by -33.93%, which changed the moving average for the period of 200-days by +60.67% in comparison to the 20-day moving average, which settled at $26.69.
+In addition, Tencent Music Entertainment Group saw 4.47% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TME